mickfuzz/phd4/_posts/thesis_chapters/2023-9-6-Methods.md

 Authentic tools in settings where students may find their novice skills lacking can negatively impact on experiences of self-efficacy and thus agency.
 While this is clearly the case in factory-based drama process, the value of digital tools allows students to to work with more authentic practices.

 CALL BACK TO AUTHENTICITY OF LAST CHAPTER - LINK TO AGENCY

+In chapter four the use of coding tools and the impact on instrumental agency was explored.

 <!-- In the learning environment of this study there are broad similarities and some key differences in terms of supporting tools and processes. -->